 Seeing the Beyond Meat logo on the label, the buyer can be sure that plant-based meat will be virtually indistinguishable from natural meat.
-Although there is nothing appetizing about the emblem itself, it has long been associated with burgers, sausages, meatballs, and mincemeat, which are enjoyed not only by vegetarians.
+Although nothing about the emblem itself is appetizing, it has long been associated with burgers, sausages, meatballs, and mincemeat, which are enjoyed by more than just vegetarians.

 Meaning and History

-When the company first emerged, its products could easily be mistaken for natural meat, as there was no hint of vegetables in the label design.
+When the company first emerged, its products could easily be mistaken for natural meat, as there was no hint of vegetables on the label.
 Even later, in 2016, Beyond Meat’s logo resembled the style of a Texas steakhouse.
-Obviously, the manufacturer did not want to limit itself to the vegetarian or vegan market and therefore sought to attract meat-eaters and re-educate them in the spirit of plant-based food.
-It wasn’t until 2019 that the brand started using an emblem hinting at its focus.
-A bull in a superhero cape rushes to the aid of animals, the environment, and hungry Americans.
+The manufacturer did not want to limit itself to the vegetarian or vegan market.
+Therefore, it sought to attract meat-eaters and re-educate them in the spirit of plant-based food.
+It wasn’t until 2019 that the brand began using an emblem that hints at its focus.
+A bull in a superhero cape rushes to aid animals, the environment, and hungry Americans.

 What is Beyond Meat?

-Beyond Meat is an American company that produces food products for vegans and vegetarians.
-The company’s product range is based on substitutes for beef patties, pork sausages, ground meat, jerky, and meatballs.
+Beyond Meat is an American company that produces vegan and vegetarian food products.
+The company’s product range includes substitutes for beef patties, pork sausages, ground meat, jerky, and meatballs.
 They are made from beans, rice, peas, and other vegetable ingredients.
 The production technology consists of protein extraction to recreate the fibrous structure of meat.

 2009 – 2015

-Beyond Meat was founded in 2009 but didn’t enter the retail market until three years later, offering consumers a chicken meat substitute made from carrot fiber, soy powder, and gluten-free flour.
-The strip packs were decorated with a logo depicting two squares with rounded corners partially overlapping each other.
+Beyond Meat was founded in 2009, but didn’t enter the retail market until three years later.
+It offered consumers a chicken meat substitute made from carrot fiber, soy powder, and gluten-free flour.
+The strip packs were decorated with a logo featuring two rounded-corner squares that partially overlapped.

-The upper square was light brown in color and contained an image of a fork pointing upward with tines.
-The white line forming its outline is bifurcated in the middle and curved in different directions.
+The upper square was light brown and featured an image of a fork with tines pointing upward.
+The white line outlining it is bifurcated in the middle and curved in different directions.
 The brand name was located in the lower dark brown square.
-The designers divided it into two lines with center alignment.
+The designers divided it into two lines, centered.
 The sans-serif font made the lettering legible even at a reduced size.

 2015 – 2016

 The Beyond Meat logo was updated in 2015 after the company launched a new product, a beef patty substitute for burgers.
 The top of the emblem was repainted crimson, while the bottom became dark blue.
-The shape of the fork remained the same, unlike the font, which became bolder.
-This change helped to draw attention to the manufacturer’s name while maintaining the recognizable design of the emblem.
+The shape of the fork remained the same, whereas the font became bolder.
+This change helped to draw attention to the manufacturer’s name while maintaining the emblem’s recognizable design.

 2016 – 2019

-The designers stylized the emblem as a rectangular tag with protrusions on the sides.
-On the right – a small decorative triangle; on the left – a circle, imitating a hole for threading a cord.
+The designers stylized the emblem as a rectangular tag with side protrusions.
+On the right is a small decorative triangle; on the left is a circle imitating a hole for threading a cord.
 Inside was the phrase “BEYOND MEAT,” divided into two lines down the center.
-The letters themselves were black but had thin red outlines.
-The lines were spaced apart and gave the impression that the lettering was floating in the air.
-The interior space in the letter “O” was replaced by the image of a stylized fork.
+The letters themselves were black, with thin red outlines.
+The lines were spaced apart, giving the impression that the lettering was floating in the air.
+The interior space of the letter “O” was replaced with an image of a stylized fork.

-To the right and left of the second word stretched a long row of small dots.
+A long row of small dots stretched to the right and left of the second word.
 A similar stripe was drawn above, separating the red phrase “THE FUTURE OF PROTEIN.”
-A bold sans serif font was used for the company name, and a contrasting serif font was used for the slogan.
-The tag was slanted on the side, so all the internal elements were also slanted.
+A bold sans-serif font was used for the company name, and a contrasting serif font for the slogan.
+The tag was slanted to the side, so all the internal elements were slanted as well.

 2019 – 2021